JimR21/nordvpn-linux-gui/README.md

 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com) -->

-<P>The application offers a login screen and the main window where you can choose the server grouped by country.<br />
+<p>The application offers a login screen and the main window where you can choose the server grouped by country.<br />
 The login and the connection to the server is achieved through the official NordVPN CLI.
 See <a href="https://nordvpn.com/blog/nordvpn-linux-release-notes/">Release Notes</a></p>
+<p>The list of available servers is retrieved via the NordVPN API.
+I could only find an <a href="https://www.rubydoc.info/gems/nordvpn-api/0.1.0/Nordvpn/Api/Endpoints/Servers">unofficial documentation</a></p>

 <p align="right">(<a href="#top">back to top</a>)</p>